< Back

 Inspections and disputes

-The Dutch Tax Authority (Belastingdienst) has the authority to audit individuals and businesses.
+The Dutch Tax Authority (Belastingdienst) has the right to audit individuals and businesses.
 You must keep financial records for seven years, or ten years for certain assets like property.

 If you disagree with a tax assessment or decision, you can challenge it.
 The process usually follows these steps: